 Despite this, the then Home Secretary, James Callaghan, talked about there being six cities in Scotland in 1969, though he did not name them; and Glasgow, Edinburgh, Aberdeen, Dundee, Perth, and Elgin were listed as burghs that were also cities in the 1972 "Municipal Year Book".
 This all served to inject more muddy water into the picture, but the implication has to be that, whatever the prior position, from 1929 Scotland had just four cities: Glasgow, Edinburgh, Aberdeen and Dundee.

 Between 1905 and 1994 fourteen UK towns were officially designated as cities, though none of them were in Scotland.
 Inverness became Scotland's fifth city in 2000 when it was one of three new UK cities granted their status to mark the Millennium.
 Two years later, in 2002, Stirling became Scotland's sixth city when it was one of five created across the UK to mark the 50th Anniversary of the Queen's accession to the throne.
-And in 2012 Perth became Scotland's seventh and latest city when it was one of three created across the UK to mark the Queen's Diamond Jubilee.
+In 2012 Perth became Scotland's seventh city when it was one of three created across the UK to mark the Queen's Diamond Jubilee.
+And in 2022 Dunfermline became Scotland's eighth and latest city when it was one of eight created across the UK and overseas territories to mark the Queen's Platinum Jubilee.